Danny Bakker (footballer, born 16 January 1995): Telstar

 On 31 August 2023, Bakker joined Eerste Divisie club Telstar on an amateur contract.
 He made his debut on 20 October, coming on as a substitute against former club NAC Breda in a 3–1 defeat.
 Establishing himself as a regular starter, he made 21 appearances in his first season and scored once—again against NAC, on 16 February 2024.
 On 29 May 2024, he signed a two-year professional contract with the club, extending his stay until 2026.

 Bakker opened the 2024–25 season with two goals in a 3–2 win over Vitesse on 9 August 2024.
 He missed few minutes throughout the season, scoring six goals in league play and one in the KNVB Cup against Helmond Sport.
 Bakker featured in all four matches of the promotion play-offs, scoring in the quarter-final against ADO Den Haag and semi-final against Den Bosch.
 In the final against Willem II, he provided an assist in the second leg as Telstar secured promotion to the Eredivisie for the first time in 47 years.

+A regular for Telstar in their return to the Eredivisie, he scored four goals in 30 league appearances, and the club secured its survival in the final round.
+He left at the end of the season when his contract expired.

+Anyang

+On 13 July 2026, Bakker signed a two-year contract with K League 1 club Anyang.